cmuparlay/pbbsbench/docs/benchmarks/breadthFirstSearch.md

 ### Input and Output File Formats

-The input is a graph in the in the adjacency graph format.
-The output will be in be an integer sequence format.
+The input is a graph in the in the [adjacency graph format](../fileFormats/graph.html) The output will be in be an [integer sequence format](../fileFormats/sequence.html)